- What should you as a coach know about Catalyst, and for whom has Gallup designed it?

 Jim Collison 19:49

 That's a great quote.
 Mark, make sure you grab that coat -- quote and put it in the show notes when we get done.
 Well, with that, we'll remind everyone to take full advantage of all the resources we do have available now in Gallup Access.
 Head out to gallup.com/cliftonstrengths.
-For coaching, master coaching or if you want to become a Gallup-Certified Strengths Coach -- maybe you've heard about this before and you're like, I really need to do this certified, this certification program -- send us an email: email@example.com.
+For coaching, master coaching or if you want to become a Gallup-Certified Strengths Coach -- maybe you've heard about this before and you're like, I really need to do this certified, this certification program -- send us an email: firstname.lastname@example.org.
 Don't forget, we just released the information for the 2023 Gallup at Work Summit.
 Maybe you want to join us.
 Richard mentioned that a little bit earlier, and maybe you want to join us in 2023.
 Head out to gallupatwork.com.
 Prices and hotel links and those things have been released.
 Speakers will be coming as we go, but as of this recording, that information is out for you: gallupatwork.com.
-Join us in our Facebook groups: facebook.com/group/calledtocoach.
+Join us in our Facebook groups: facebook.com/groups/calledtocoach.
 I appreciate you guys coming out and being a part of this.
 We're excited for this program, and we'll hear more about it, I'm sure.
 Liz, hopefully this will generate a bunch of connections for us.
 Thanks for coming out.
 Thanks for listening live.
 With that, we'll say, Goodbye, everybody.